How to Make a Fungicide Using Copper Sulfate Crystals

 The effectiveness of the Bordeaux mixture depends on following the right procedure and using the right proportions of ingredients.

-The ratio of copper sulfate to calcium hydroxide to water is 10:10:100.
-You will need 10 pounds of copper sulfate and 10 pounds of calcium hydroxide for every 100 gallons of water.
+The ratio of copper sulfate to hydrated lime (calcium hydroxide) to water is 10:10:100.
+You will need 10 pounds of copper sulfate and 10 pounds of calcium hydroxide for every 100 gallons of water, as a general ratio typically used in larger scale applications of the Bordeaux mixture.

 Recommended for You:

-Copper sulfate and calcium hydroxide are poisonous, so take precautions when handling them.
+Please note that copper sulfate and calcium hydroxide require safety precautions when handling them.

 Wear gloves and a dust mask to avoid contact with skin and breathing in the powders.